 ORBIT_LIFETIME: The remaining time in orbit of the object, in days, from the EPOCH_TZERO keyword in the metadata.
 This is intended to be a coarse estimation, useful for long and medium-term (more than a few days) re-entry prediction.
 The orbit lifetime is considered to end when the altitude permanently drops below the REENTRY_ALTITUDE.
 This keyword has two roles:

-Specify whether long/medium or short-term re-entry simulations were used for the object (e.g., a high value means a long term simulation was performed); and
+Specify whether long/medium or short-term re-entry simulations were used for the object (e.g., a high value means a long-term simulation was performed); and

 Give an estimate of the remaining orbit lifetime, especially for long-term predictions, with appropriate accuracy.